2018–19 Arsenal W.F.C. season: October

-After escaping from West Ham, Arsenal came up on 14 October against the champions from the previous season, Chelsea in a highly anticipated game (away).
-After a nervy first 20 minutes, Arsenal got the overhand when Little scored from the spot after a challenge from Adelina Engman on Mitchell inside the box.
-Before half-time, Miedema scored the second.
-Three more goals would come after half-time, Nobbs scored a fabulous cross-turned-goal, Miedema scored the fourth out of a rebound from an attempt by Mead and Nobbs got played in perfectly for the fifth.
-0–5, a big result for the Gunners, stating their title ambitions in a very clear way.
-Many positives, but also a big downside: in the second half a tackle from Drew Spence brought down the influential midfielder Little who was unable to continue and was later diagnosed with a broken leg, which will keep her off the pitch for up to 10 weeks.
-Spence got away with just a yellow card for this offence.
+After the match against West Ham, Arsenal faced Chelsea on 14 October, the champions of the previous season, in an away match.
+After the first 20 minutes, Arsenal took the lead when Little scored from the penalty spot following a challenge by Adelina Engman on Mitchell inside the penalty area.
+Before half-time, Miedema scored the second goal.
+After the break, Nobbs scored from a cross, Miedema added another goal after a rebound from Mead’s attempt, and Nobbs scored the fifth goal.
+The match ended 0–5 in favor of Arsenal.
+In the second half, a tackle by Drew Spence brought down Little, who was unable to continue and was later diagnosed with a broken leg that kept her out of play for up to 10 weeks.
+Spence received a yellow card for the challenge.

 On the subsequent Sundays, Arsenal won both matches against Reading (6–0 at home, 21 October) and Bristol City (0–4 away, 28th).
 The Reading game saw another hattrick from Miedema, her third of the season (second in the league) and goals from Nobbs, Mead and Van de Donk.
 Bristol City saw four goals end up in their net, with Miedema scoring twice and Nobbs and Van de Donk claiming the other two goals.
 Bristol made it hard on Arsenal and the scoreline did not fully reflect the game, with two late goals (88' and 90') taking the score up to four, which did not seem fully deserved.
 Sophie Baggaley (Bristol goalkeeper) played a good game and held a lot of good shots.
 The two goals took Miedema up to 11 goals in just 6 games, making her the topscorer and well surpassing her four goals from the entire 2017–2018 season.